satijakritik/fyp22068/README.md

 ## Running the simulator

-Run the file `market-simulator.py` to start the simulator:
+Run the file `market-simulator.py` to start the simulator
 ```
 python market-simulator.py
 ```